shucking/aws-chalice-ecommerce-workshop/workshop/content/start/basics/_index.en.md

 Every time a commit is made to the master branch of the Code Commit repository, the pipeline will trigger a transition to the CodeBuild project.
 Ater the CodeBuild project succeeds, a CloudFormation stack will update your Lambda function and Rest API as well as any relevant permissions.

+***Be sure to keep note of the Outputs from your deployment as you will need them on hand for your application.***

 {{< img "ci-cd-pipeline.png" "Pipeline">}}